dcnicku/wti-brent-cointegration/METHODOLOGY.md

 ---

-## 1. Notation and why logs
+## 1. Notation

 Let `P^W_t` and `P^B_t` be the daily closing prices of front month WTI and Brent futures.
-I work with log prices:

     x_t = ln(P^W_t),    y_t = ln(P^B_t)

 Three reasons for logs:

-1. Log differences are approximately percentage returns, and they add up over time — the sum of daily log returns is the total log return.
+1. Log differences are percentage returns.
-2. The regression coefficient `β` becomes a proportional relationship rather than a dollar-for-dollar one.
-That matters here because crude traded between roughly $20 and $120 over the sample, so a fixed dollar hedge would mean something very different at each end.
+2. Regression coefficient `β` becomes a proportional relationship
-3. Position sizing follows directly: a one-unit move in log price is a 1% move in price, so `β` is the relative size of the two legs.
+4. Position sizing: a one unit move in log price is a 1% move in price, so `β` is the relative size of the both.

 ---

 ## 2. Order of integration

-Commodity prices are usually I(1) — they contain a unit root:
+Commodity prices are usually I(1) they have a unit root:

     x_t = x_{t-1} + e_t